-- For the purposes of historical recreation and for obvious safety, blank ammunition will be used by all those within the CFNA at all times - Ammunition consisting of pre-made cartridges containing between 70 and 100 grains of blackpowder is recommended (smaller loads for rifles).
+- For the purposes of historical recreation and for obvious safety, blank ammunition will be used by all those within the CFNA at all times - Ammunition should consist of pre-made cartridges consisting of between 80 - 100 grains of blackpowder.
 Under no circumstances should any musket balls or any other type of projectile be included in this ammunition or fired at events - Units will perform their due diligence in ensuring their ammunition is constructed in accordance with the safety and ammunition standards set out by the CFNA and the event sites

-- Ammunition should be prepared prior to an event, cartridges should not be rolled or filled at an event. - At any time, representatives from event sites may inspect a unit's ammunition for safety reasons and units must oblige these requests at all times - At times, members of the CF staff may also require inspection of unit ammunition - Ammunition is not to be kept in the soldier's ammunition or cartridge pouch for extended periods of time (ie. No more than a few hours) - Ammunition should be transported and stored in secure ammunition boxes when not required - At all times, ammunition is to be kept away from the access of the public and under no circumstances is a member of the public to be given any ammunition - When performing recreated engagements, units will always ensure they discard their used ammunition tubes on the ground and do not load them down the barrels of their firelocks.
+- At any time, representatives from event sites may inspect a unit's ammunition for safety reasons and units must oblige these requests at all times - At times, members of the CF staff may also require inspection of unit ammunition - Ammunition is not to be kept in the soldier's ammunition or cartridge pouch for extended periods of time (ie. No more than a few hours) - Ammunition should be transported and stored in secure ammunition boxes when not required - At all times, ammunition is to be kept away from the access of the public and under no circumstances is a member of the public to be given any ammunition - When performing recreated engagements, units will always ensure they discard their used ammunition tubes on the ground and do not load them down the barrels of their firelocks.